Airport: Nailed It!

 16. Save Money on Your Flight

 Flying with peace of mind also means feeling confident that you got a good deal on your flight.
 There’s no worse feeling than chatting with another passenger to hear that they paid half your fare for the same flight (true story…) so make sure to check out How to Book A Cheap Flight to New Zealand before booking your flight.
+While you’re at it, save money on your airport car rental too by checking out 21 Ways To Save Money on Car Rental in New Zealand.

 17. Read NZPocketGuide.com